MARS-Group-HAW/model-soh/SOHLogisticsBox/README.md

 adjustments, blocked road handling, and efficient truck movement.
 Once the simulation completes, the layer unregisters the agents, maintaining a structured and scalable approach for large-scale freight and mobility simulations.

-In addition, the layer supports dynamic road closures based on a `road_closures.csv` file (located in resources), where each entry specifies an edge ID along with a start and end time for the closure.
+In addition, the layer supports dynamic road closures based on two CSV files (located in `resources`), where each entry specifies an edge ID or coordinates along with a start and end time for the closure.
 During simulation, these edges are temporarily removed from the environment and added to a list of `RemovedEdges`, which is considered during route planning and detour calculations.
 After the defined closure period ends, the edges are automatically restored, allowing for realistic modeling of temporary disruptions such as construction zones or accidents.

+Two alternative input formats are supported:

+- `road_closures.csv`: Format for specifying closures by edge ID, including start and end times.
+- `road_closures_by_Coordinates.csv`: Allows defining closures using geographic coordinates instead of edge IDs.
+  This is useful for integrating external data sources such as official traffic APIs.

+During simulation, the affected edges are temporarily removed from the environment and added to an internal RemovedEdges list.
+These are respected by the route planning logic, preventing agents from using closed roads.
+Once the closure period ends, the edges are automatically restored.

+This mechanism provides flexible and realistic modeling of temporary road inaccessibility and supports integration of real-time or scheduled closure data.

 ## SemiTruckSchedulerLayer